 Market the upgrades effectively in your listing photos and descriptions to ensure prospective tenants recognise the added value.

-Timing Your Exit: When Is The Best Time To Sell Your Apartment?
+When Is the Best Time to Sell an Investment Apartment?

 Before entering an investment, it is always wise to understand when you will exit.
 This will help you to buy the right asset from the start because knowing when to sell can be just as important.